Lactarius vinaceorufescens: Description

 The cap of L. vinaceorufescens is initially convex, then becomes broadly convex to nearly flat, and reaches diameters of 4–12 cm wide.
 The cap margin is rolled inwards at first, but later expands, becoming somewhat uplifted and uneven with age.
 The cap surface is smooth, pale pinkish cinnamon with pinkish buff at the margin when young, becoming darker pinkish cinnamon to orangey cinnamon when older, faintly zoned with bands or water spots of nearly the same color.
 The gills are attached to slightly decurrent, narrow, close together, and often forked near the stem.
 There are several tiers of lamellulae (short gills that do not fully extend to the stem from the cap margin).
 The gills are initially whitish to pinkish buff, later spotting wine red (vinaceous) to pinkish brown or dark reddish brown.
 The latex that is exuded when the mushroom is cut or injured is initially white, but rapidly turns sulfur-yellow.

 The stem is 4–7 cm long by 1–2.5 cm thick, nearly equal in width throughout or enlarged slightly downward, and hollow.
 The stem surface is nearly smooth, with white to brownish stiff hairs at the base, pinkish-white overall, and darkening with age.
 The flesh is moderately thick, white to pinkish, staining bright sulfur yellow.
 It has an acrid taste.
 The spore print is white to yellowish.
-The mushrooms are poisonous; as a general rule, several guide books recommend to avoid the consumption of Lactarius species with latex that turns yellow.

-The spores are roughly spherical to broadly ellipsoid, hyaline (translucent), amyloid, and measure 6.5–9 by 6–7 µm.
-They are ornamented with warts and ridges that sometimes form a partial reticulum, with prominences up to 0.8 µm.
-The basidia (spore-bearing cells) are four-spored, and measure 28–33 by 8–10 µm.
-The pleurocystidia (cystidia found on the gill faces) are roughly cylindrical to narrowly club-shaped when they are young, but soon broaden in the mid portion and taper to an abrupt point; they reach dimensions of 40–68 (up to 80 µm) by 9–13 µm.
-The cheilocystidia (cystidia on the gill edges) are roughly club-shaped or ventricose with acute apices, and measure 32–44 by 6–10 µm.
+The spores are roughly spherical to broadly ellipsoid, hyaline (translucent), amyloid, and measure 6.5–9 by 6–7 μm.
+They are ornamented with warts and ridges that sometimes form a partial reticulum, with prominences up to 0.8 μm.
+The basidia (spore-bearing cells) are four-spored, and measure 28–33 by 8–10 μm.
+The pleurocystidia (cystidia found on the gill faces) are roughly cylindrical to narrowly club-shaped when they are young, but soon broaden in the mid portion and taper to an abrupt point; they reach dimensions of 40–68 (up to 80 μm) by 9–13 μm.
+The cheilocystidia (cystidia on the gill edges) are roughly club-shaped or ventricose with acute apices, and measure 32–44 by 6–10 μm.
 Clamp connections are absent in the hyphae.
-The cap cuticle is a thin ixocutis composed of gelatinous hyphae that are typically 2–4 µm wide.
-Projecting out from the cuticle surface are the ends of numerous connective hyphae, about 5–15 µm long.
+The cap cuticle is a thin ixocutis composed of gelatinous hyphae that are typically 2–4 μm wide.
+Projecting out from the cuticle surface are the ends of numerous connective hyphae, about 5–15 μm long.